Examples Of Who And Whom Sentences

 The difference between "who" and "whom" lies in their grammatical function within a sentence.
 "Who" acts as a subject, performing the action of the verb, while "whom" acts as an object, receiving the action.
 This distinction, rooted in the objective and subjective cases of pronouns, is crucial for maintaining grammatical correctness.
 In simpler terms, if you can replace the word with "he/she/they," use "who."
 If you can replace it with "him/her/them," use "whom."

 The confusion often arises because in modern English, the use of "whom" is becoming less common, especially in informal speech.
-However, in formal writing and certain professional contexts, using "whom" correctly is still highly valued and demonstrates a command of the English language.
-Therefore, understanding when and how to use "whom" remains an essential skill for effective and polished communication.
+Still, in formal writing and certain professional contexts, using "whom" correctly is still highly valued and demonstrates a command of the English language.
+So, understanding when and how to use "whom" remains an essential skill for effective and polished communication.
 The following sections will explore this concept in greater detail, providing clear examples to illustrate proper usage.

 Comprehensive Overview